ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 ![enter image description here](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-project-status-release.svg)
 ##

+After releasing the project, any curent researcher associated with the project will recieve a notification by email.

 2. To [invite researchers](dds%20user%20add%20%5BEmail%20address%5D%20--role "&lt;Account role&gt;quot; --project quot;&lt;Project ID&gt;") that will download the data to the project: